yagosys/202301/userguide/07-cfos/cfos.md

 Overall, implementing pod egress security controls is an important part of securing kubernetes clusters and ensuring the integrity, confidentiality, and availability of organizational data. in this use case , application can route traffic with dedicated network which created by multus to cfos POD. cfos POD inspect the packet for IPS attack, URL filter, DNS filter etc, if it's SSL encrpyted. cFOS also do deep packet inspection.

-demo setup
+- demo setup

-the demo setup include an application deployment and cFOS daemonSet. cFOS use fixed IP address, application POD by default route traffic towards cFOS. after cFOS inspected packet based on the firewall policy, the cFOS send traffic to internet from node with sNAT.
+the demo setup include an application deployment and cFOS daemonSet. cFOS use fixed IP address, application POD by default route traffic towards cFOS. after cFOS inspected packet based on configured  firewall policy, the cFOS send traffic to internet.

-1. create network for cfos and application pod to attach
+* create network for cfos and application pod to attach

 Create a new default network  for CFOS pod and other application POD that want use CFOS for egress policy.
 We do not touch existing cluster default network. so the default cluster network behavior will be changed. this make sure the deploy cFOS into cluster is seamless.

-1. create a new cluster default network
+* create a new cluster default network

 assume cluster already have flannel CNI installed, we can create default cluster network which use flannel CNI. the flannl CNI by default will delegate to bridge CNI and use flannel it's own IPAM mechnism. if you want, you can use mac cni like macvlan or ipvlan etc for flannel to delegate, meanwhile, flannel also allow use other IPAM plugins like whereabouts.